-4. Assets, Deferred Outflow of Resources, Liabilities, and Net Position or Equity (Continued)
+4. Assets, Liabilities, and Net Position or Equity (Continued)

 c.
 Capital Assets (Continued)

 Major outlays for capital assets and improvements are capitalized as projects are constructed.

 Depreciation of capital assets is computed and recorded by utilizing the straight-line method.
 Estimated useful lives of the various classes of depreciable capital assets are as follows: